 - Add vanilla extract, beating 2 or 3 more minutes to the consistency for spreading.

-- Spread on cake, sprinkling coconut on each layer as well as patting coconut onto the sides.
+- Spread the icing on the cake, liberally sprinkling the grated coconut on and inbetween each layer, as well as patting coconut onto the sides.
+Sprinkle coconut across the top of the cake, after icing the top.

 As this new year approaches, I’m so looking forward to carrying on the old traditions, while perhaps starting a few new ones.
 Happy New Year, sweet Friends!